 - + Content should be stored on a fast drive (SSD or flash-based storage) for best performance.
-Use of external devices may result in poor playback performance if the external device or its connection to the computer is slow. - + If content is placed on an external drive, that drive must be connected to the computer when Mbox Player is running. - + Content can be placed directly within a single, "parent" folder, or additional sub-folders can be placed within the parent folder and content organized inside of those sub-folders.
+Use of fast external devices can provide a performance improvement, but slow external devices may result in poor playback. - + If content is placed on an external drive, that drive must be connected to the computer before Mbox Player is launched.

 When launched, the Player software opens the current showfile, checks the clip list, and then performs a scan to search for the clips that have been added to the clip list in the show.
 If the file for a clip is found in the same location that is stored in the clip list, then the clip will be playable.
 If the file is missing - has been moved, deleted, or renamed - Mbox Player will display a warning/error.
-(Refer to "Missing Content in the Clip List" on page 42)
+(Refer to "Missing Content in the Clip List" on page 44)